-Open Doors will be held this summer at one of the participating bank’s offices in the city of London.
+Open Doors will be held every year at one of the participating bank’s offices in the city of London.
 The event is for female Year 12 and Year 13 state school students who want to learn more about careers in investment banking.
 Heads of Sixth Form or school Careers Advisors of attendees are also welcome to accompany their students to the event.
 The venue, map, dress code and specific agenda are confirmed to attendees once they have applied by CV and been accepted for the event.

 With an interactive and informative mixture of presentations, panel discussions and networking, this is a great chance to meet and learn from business representatives who are already working at some of the world’s top banks.
 It’s a unique opportunity to discover what it’s really like to work in the City, ask any questions you might have, and explore how you can apply to future insight days and internships over the next few years before you finish your degree.

 - 10.15 Sign in